j-hayes/so-simple-theme/_posts/blog/2016-10-11-hello-world.md

 modified: 2016-10-11T23:30:55-04:00
 ---

 Hello friends.
 This is a new blog I am cooking up.
-It is titled: "What Did I Learn Today?"
+It is titled: "What Did Jackson Learn Today?"

 I occasionally joked with coworkers of creating a chat line in our group messaging system "slack" called "What Did I Learn Today?"
 This channel would be used for little snippets of the gotchas and cool tricks that one learns while doing software development.
 There doesn't seem to be a day that goes by where I don't have at least one nugget of information worth sharing with the team.
 This blog idea sort of spawned from that.